davide-marino00/PBI_DOCS/refac.md

 			    IF(RELATED(lkp_Unit[BillableDep]) <> 0, 1, 0)
 			)
 ```
-- **DAX Explanation (Generated):** This DAX code snippet is used to create a calculated column called `BillableDep`.
+- **DAX Explanation (Generated):** This DAX code snippet is used to create a calculated column named `BillableDep`.
 Here's a breakdown of what it does in simple business terms:

-1. **Check for Related Data**: The code first checks if there is a related value in the `BillableDep` column from the `lkp_Unit` table.
-This is done using the `RELATED` function, which retrieves a value from a related table based on the current row context.
+1. **Purpose**: The calculated column is designed to determine whether a certain unit is considered "billable" based on a related table called `lkp_Unit`.

-2. **Handle Blank Values**:
+2. **Logic**:
-   - If the `BillableDep` value from the related table is blank (meaning there is no corresponding entry), the formula returns `1`.
-This indicates that, in the absence of a specific billable dependency, the default assumption is that it is billable.
+   - The expression first checks if the `BillableDep` value from the `lkp_Unit` table is blank (i.e., there is no value).

-3. **Check for Non-Zero Values**:
+   - If it is blank, the expression returns **1**.
+This indicates that if there is no information about whether the unit is billable, it defaults to being considered billable.
-   - If the `BillableDep` value is not blank, the formula then checks if this value is not equal to zero.
+   - If the `BillableDep` value is not blank, it then checks if this value is not equal to **0**.
-   - If it is not zero, the formula again returns `1`, indicating that there is a billable dependency present.
+     - If the value is not **0**, it returns **1**, meaning the unit is billable.
-   - If the `BillableDep` value is zero, the formula returns `0`, indicating that there is no billable dependency.
+     - If the value is **0**, it returns **0**, indicating that the unit is not billable.

-### Summary:
+3. **Outcome**: The final result of this calculated column will be either **1** (indicating the unit is billable) or **0** (indicating it is not billable).
+This helps in categorizing units based on their billable status, which can be useful for reporting, analysis, or decision-making processes in a business context.

-In summary, this DAX expression effectively categorizes each row based on the presence and value of a related billable dependency.
-It assigns a value of `1` if there is either no related billable dependency or if there is a non-zero billable dependency, and it assigns a value of `0` if there is a related billable dependency that is zero.
-This helps in identifying which entries are considered billable based on their dependencies.
+In summary, this DAX expression helps to classify units as billable or not based on the related `BillableDep` information, providing a clear indicator for further analysis or billing processes.

 **`BillablePrj`** (`string`)